What Causes Depression? Perspectives From Science And Medicine

-For several decades, researchers believed that a deficiency or surplus of brain chemicals was the primary contributing factor to depression.
-But recent studies suggest that such an imbalance may not be the cause.
+For several decades, researchers believed that an imbalance of brain chemicals, specifically nerve cells, was the primary contributing factor to depression.
+However, recent studies, supported by organizations like the American Psychiatric Association, suggest that such an imbalance may not be the cause.
 Instead, science now points to a confluence of factors that may be at work.
-Elements such as brain structure, genetics, hormonal changes, and environmental factors have all been linked to depression through scientific research.
+Elements like brain structure, genetics, hormonal changes, family history, certain personality traits, and environmental factors, including stressful life events, have all been linked to depression through scientific research.

-In the 1960s, researchers discovered a connection between low levels of serotonin—a brain chemical that helps with a number of important processes in the body—and symptoms of depression.
-The presence of chemical imbalances became the prevailing theory regarding the source of depression.
-Recently, however, researchers have questioned whether this is the true cause of depression.
+In the 1960s, researchers discovered a connection between low levels of serotonin—a brain chemical that helps with a number of important processes in the body—and symptoms of clinical depression.
+Diagnosing depression based on the presence of chemical imbalances became the prevailing theory.
+Recently, however, researchers and institutions like the National Institute of Mental Health have questioned whether this is the true cause of depression.
 One broad-based study on the chemical imbalance theory concluded that its legitimacy is not supported by the available evidence.
-While it is still considered a contributing factor by many, science now points to a combination of other factors (brain structure, genetics, life events, etc.) as a more likely basis for the development of depression.
+While still considered a contributing factor by many, science now points to a combination of other factors (brain structure, genetics, stressful events, etc.) as a more likely basis for the development of depression.

 The brain is responsible for managing our mood, so it makes sense that changes in its function and composition can lead to symptoms of depression.
-This was partly why researchers formulated the chemical imbalance theory and developed medication to address it.
+This was partly why researchers formulated the chemical imbalance theory and developed medication like selective serotonin reuptake inhibitors (SSRIs) to address it.
 The idea was that antidepressants would correct that imbalance in the brain and improve low mood.
 And there is research that supports the efficacy of antidepressants.

 The connection between brain structure and depression is supported by research linking depression to a small hippocampus and reduced neuron creation.
-Studies also show that treatment for depression can change the formation of the brain.
+Studies also show that treatment for depression, including addressing risk factors and health problems, can change the formation of the brain.